NativeScript/firebase/packages/firebase-admob/README.md

 Make sure you replace it with your ad unit ID before publishing your app.

-#### Instantiate a Banner ad

-To instantiate a banner ad, add the `BannerAd` view to your markup.
-The `BannerAd` requires the following properties:
-- `unitId`
-- `BannerAdSize`
-- `AdRequest`
-- `BannerAdListener`

 Below are examples of adding a Banner ad in NativeScript Core and NativeScript Angular.

 #### Add Banner ad in NativeScript Core

-Register the plugin namespace in the Page element, access the `BannerAd` view from the namespace and add it to your XML.
+Register the plugin namespace in the Page element under a prefix(`ui` for example), access the `BannerAd` view from the namespace via the prefix and add it to your XML.
+Set the view's `unitId` property to the ad's unit ID.

 > **Important:** Ensure you've included xmlns:ui="@nativescript/firebase-admob" on the Page element
 ```xml